sweisman/cuttlefish/README.md

 i686-w64-mingw32-strip -g lib*.a
 ```

-libcrypto.a and libssl.a are static; libeay32.a and libssl32.a are dynamic
+Library files libcrypto.a and libssl.a are static; libeay32.a and libssl32.a are dynamic

 #### Building the Client